 - Do not subject it to direct heat. - Install it at shoulder height when sat in vehicle - Install it on a vertical wall.
-The room temperature sensor must be completely exposed to the ambient air. - Avoiding any external heat sources like stoves, fridges, or direct sunlight. - 1.
-Drill a 10mm hole. - 2.
-Feed the end of the cable with the one insulated connector through the drill hole. - 3.
-Connect the cable to the sensor, regardless which side, as polarity is not an issue. - 4.
-Insert the room temperature sensor.
-Plug into the main wiring harness as per figure 25.
+The room temperature sensor must be completely exposed to the ambient air. - Avoiding any external heat sources like stoves, fridges, or direct sunlight.

-If necessary, the connector cable can be extended using cables (2 x AWG 20 $(2 \times 0.5 \text{ mm}^2)$ ).
+If necessary, the connector cable can be extended using cables (2 x AWG 20 $(2 \times 0.5 \text{ mm}^2)$).
 However, the overall length must not exceed 10m (33ft).